bareos/bareos/docs/manuals/source/TasksAndConcepts/TransportEncryption.rst

 |bareosFD| connection handshake probing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As from Bareos 18.2 all components by default establish a secure connection with encryption first, followed by the proprietary Bareos protocol.
-This is accomplished using TLS PSK.
+This is accomplished using TLS-PSK.
 Older components of Bareos than version 18.2 start a connection with a cleartext handshake without encryption.

 For downward compatibility Bareos Director Daemons and Bareos Storage Daemons are able to connect to Bareos File Daemons older than version 18.2.
 In this case Director and Storage switch to the old protocol.